fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_move_semantics/value_categories.md

 - **lvalue expressions** can appear on both left and right side of an assignment
 - **rvalue expressions** can appear only on the right side of an assignment
 - lvalues have well-defined scope and lifetime, as they represent variables
-- rvalues are temporary objects, they live only as long as necessary (usually to the end of statement)
+- rvalues are temporary objects, they live only as long as necessary (to the end of statement)
 - assigning to rvalues is impossible
 - an address of rvalue can not be taken